tlanglinais/express-blog/blogs/blog1.md

 OK sequelize(https://...) looks perfect for this project!
 Sequelize is a ORM (Object Relational Mapper) which will take care of my models for me.
 It's just like mongoose is to MongoDB.

+> Later that day...

+This is some of the worst documentation I've read.
+Onto the next ORM -

 So for this project I'll need a few models: Users, Blogs, Tags

 -   node, express